rajamsrgit/JavaScriptSecurityCookbook/Readme.md

 # JavaScript Security Cookbook
-This eBook `JavaScript Security Cookbook` will guide you how to make your web applications more secure from many kinds of attacks.
+This eBook `JavaScript Security Cookbook` will guide you on how to make your web applications more secure from many kinds of attacks.
 You will learn 40+ useful recipes to protect your websites from hackers and bad actors.

 ![Alt](/Diagrams/JavaScriptSecurityBookCover.png?raw=true "JavaScript Security Cookbook")